 The church is one body of Christ, and has one Lord, one faith, and shares one new birth into the family of faith as God’s children (Eph 4:5).
 Based on what I’ve heard and read recently, you wouldn’t think that’s true of Christians.
-As this crisis has lengthened, the church has become more and more divided over “re-opening”, vaccines, quarantine, government, and the definition of safety.
+As this crisis has lengthened, the church has become more and more divided over “re-opening”, vaccines, quarantine, government, politics, and the definition of safety.
 You’ve heard the differing sides of the arguments right?

 We should stay home till this all blows over!!

 Well you’re reckless and heartless,

 You’re anxious and scared, duped by the CDC and Big Pharma

 You’re a lemming just following those in power off a cliff!